AndreasTheDead/RPILedMatrixControlWebpage/README.md

 # RPI Led Matrix Control Webpage

-An Application to Controll a LED MAtrix with an RasberryPi and a Webbrowser.
+An Application to Controll a LED Matrix with an RasberryPi and a Webbrowser.

 At the Moment not working, because I need to create everything  first.